 However, there was enough public investment to make progress in access to some public services such as water and sanitation, and electricity, as well as healthcare and housing (Aliber 2003; Padayachee 2005).
 While there have been major gains in access to sanitation and clean water, a large disparity remains between urban and rural areas.
-For example, 99% of urban residents had access to improved water sources by 2007, compared to only 81% of rural residents (WDI 2013).
-Inequality in access to basic services and ownership of private assets has increased within racial groups, despite decreasing overall (Bhorat et al 2009).
+For example, 99 per cent of urban residents had access to improved water sources by 2007, compared to only 81 per cent of rural residents (World Bank 2013).
+Inequality in access to basic services and ownership of private assets has increased within racial groups, despite decreasing overall (Bhorat et al. 2009).

-Structural Change and Employment
+Structural change and employment

-South Africa exhibits the "premature de-industrializing" trend, as discussed above.
-The primary sector accounted for about 13% of GDP, 9% of which was mining, compared to about 25% in secondary industries and 65% in tertiary in 1990(South Africa Reserve Bank 2010).
+South Africa exhibits the 'premature de-industrializing' trend, as discussed above.
+The primary sector accounted for about 13 per cent of GDP, 9 per cent of which was mining, compared to about 25 per cent in secondary industries and 65 per cent in tertiary in 1990 (South Africa Reserve Bank 2010).
 In the decades since, the primary and secondary sectors have shrunk as a percentage of the economy.
 The tertiary sector, on the other hand, steadily increased in importance.
-Of particular note is the stagnation of manufacturing, as well as labor intensive primary sectors such as mining.
-Meanwhile, the so-called "FIRE" sector (finance, insurance, real estate) accounted for a larger percentage of GDP than the entire secondary sector or primary sector in 2009 (South Africa Reserve Bank 2010).
-South Africa has also been steadily urbanizing; after crossing the threshold of 50% urban in the late 1980s, the percent of the population living in urban areas has increased by almost ten percentage points since the end of apartheid and stood at about 60% by the late 2000s (WDI 2013).
+Of particular note is the stagnation of manufacturing, as well as labour-intensive primary sectors such as mining.
+Meanwhile, the so-called 'FIRE' sector (finance, insurance, real estate) accounted for a larger percentage of GDP than the entire secondary sector or primary sector in 2009 (South Africa Reserve Bank 2010).
+South Africa has also been steadily urbanizing; after crossing the threshold of 50 per cent urban in the late 1980s, the per cent of the population living in urban areas has increased by almost ten percentage points since the end of apartheid and stood at about 60 per cent by the late 2000s (World Bank 2013).

-South Africa's labor force participation has remained low, while increasing only incrementally in the most recent decade to still less than 60 %(ages 15-64, ILO 2014).
-Employment in agriculture has declined from 16% to 9% from 2000 to 2007 alone.
-The portion of employment in mining declined from 5% to 3% over the same period, and manufacturing employment was only slightly larger, moving from 13% to 14%.
-Wholesale and retail trade employment meanwhile grew from 20 to 22% over the same period (ILO 2014).
+South Africa's labour force participation has remained low, while increasing only incrementally in the most recent decade to still less than 60 per cent (ages 15-64) (ILO 2014).
+Employment in agriculture has declined from 16 to 9 per cent from 2000 to 2007 alone.
+The portion of employment in mining declined from 5 to 3 per cent over the same period, and manufacturing employment was only slightly larger, moving from 13 to 14 per cent.
+Wholesale and retail trade employment meanwhile grew from 20 to 22 per cent over the same period (ILO 2014).
 Despite the fact that a large number of people in South Africa remain in rural areas, they are not, for the most part, actually involved in an agrarian economy.
 Seekings and Nattrass (2005) explain this situation as partially traced back to the forced resettlement of Africans into rural areas during the apartheid regime.
 These resettlements took place at a time of falling employment in the rural areas, particularly in mining.
 Despite the large rural population, there was not a great deal of agricultural production.
-The unemployed didn't have a subsistence sector to fall back to in the event that they were unable to find formal employment in urban areas (Seekings and Nattrass 2005).
+The unemployed did not have a subsistence sector to fall back to in the event that they were unable to find formal employment in urban areas (Seekings and Nattrass 2005).

-Distribution and the Labor Market
+Distribution and the labour market